Defensive Mechanic

 Brute Force

-Resisting grapples, breaking free, withstanding forced movement.
+Resisting being Stacked, breaking free, withstanding forced movement.
 Don't get pushed around.

 When You Force a Save

 Some of your abilities force enemies to make saves.
-When this happens, your Attribute modifier sets the DC for their save.
+When this happens, your relevant Attribute modifier sets the Red Count for their save.

 Strategy: High Conviction makes your save-forcing abilities harder to resist.
 Supports and Defenders often prioritize this attribute!